jfgomes/site-jgomes/README.md

 ## About this CV project

-This website is just a digital and simple project to show my CV to the world.
+This website is just a digital and simple project to show my CV and my WOW to the world.
-This is storage in a home made server, with multiple container that work as servives.
+The storage of this project was home made, so this is a private server in my personal network, with multiple containers that work as services where is only mandatory to have the web server accessible outside of my internal network.
+The rest of the services are internal.

 It was build with:

 - [Laravel 10](https://laravel.com/docs/10.x/)